nlp-cnu/question_answering/README.md

 The BioASQ-QA-System repo provides the source code for a biomedical question answering system aimed at participating in the BioASQ Challenge 8b.
 I utilized a BioBERT language representation model that was fine-tuned on biomedical data for the purposes of this challenge.
 I also utilized an index of the PubMed database that is queried by the system for retrieval of relavent biomedical documents related to user questions.

+The system is comprised of 3 main NLP modules, `question_understanding.py`, `information_retrieval.py`, and `question_answering.py` which each serve individual functions in the pipeline orchestrated by `qa_system.py`.

+The system is able to be run in both live, and batch question answering mode.
+In the live question answering mode, the user can type their biomedical questions directly into the terminal then the system will work its way through the pipeline to respond with a suitable answer.
+In the batch question answering mode, individual modules,

+In addition to the 3 main NLP modules, there are methods for performing analysis on the system, found in `analysis.py`

 See the [wiki](https://github.com/DanielSims1/BioASQ-QA-System/wiki) for in-depth system documentation or [first time setup guide.](https://github.com/DanielSims1/BioASQ-QA-System/wiki/First-Time-Setup)